How to make Word documents accessible

 If you want to publish an inaccessible document on our websites, you must:

-- be able to evidence that there's demand for a printable version and that publishing it online will benefit people
+- be able to prove there's a demand for a printable version and that publishing it online will benefit people

 - make it available alongside a web-optimised accessible version of the information

-- make it clear that the print version is designed to be printed and is a copy of the accessible version, for example, by providing link text that reads 'Download a printable leaflet of '(this information) [PDF]'
+- make it clear that the print version is designed to be printed and is a copy of the accessible version, for example, by providing link text that reads 'Download a printable leaflet of 'name' [PDF]'

 The web-optimised version could be as: